FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_3.md

 }
 ```

-Now lets use the following 2 sql statements to make the update.
+Now let's use the following 2 statements to make the update.

 ```sql
 --Update the configuration